-As the authorized representative of [insert name of applicant organization] , I assure SAMHSA th nat all participating service provider organizations listed in this application meet the two-yexperience requirement and applicable licensing, accreditation, and certification received application is within the funding range for a grant award, we will provide the S Government Project Officer (GPO) with the following documents.
-I understand the documentation is not received by the GPO within the specified timeframe, the application from consideration for an award and the funds will be provided to another meeting these requirements. quirements.
-If SAMHSA at if this ication will be a letter of commitment that specifies the nature of the participation and wha will be provided from every service provider organization listed in Appendia application, that has agreed to participate in the project; official documentation that all service provider organizations participating i have been providing relevant services for a minimum of 2 years prior to the application in the area(s) in which services are to be provided.
-Official docu definitively establish that the organization has provided relevant services for years; and date of the uments must • official documentation that all participating service provider organizations a compliance with all local (city, county) and State/tribal requirements for lice accreditation, and certification or official documentation from the appropria the applicable State/tribal, county, or other governmental unit that licensing accreditation, and certification requirements do not exist.
-(Official documentation of each service provider organization's license, accreditation, and certification of accreditation will not be accepted in lieu of an organization A statement by, or letter from, the applicant organization or from a provider attesting to compliance with licensing, accreditation and certification or that accreditation, certification requirements exist does not constitute adequate documentation.) ensing, te agency of , ntation is a ification. on's license.
-Signature of Authorized Representative Date
+As the authorized representative of [insert name of applicant organization]

+, I assure SAMHSA that all participating service provider organizations listed in this application meet the two-year experience requirement and applicable licensing, accreditation, and certification requirements.
+If this application is within the funding range for a grant award, we will provide the SAMHSA Government Project Officer (GPO) with the following documents.
+I understand that if this documentation is not received by the GPO within the specified timeframe, the application will be removed from consideration for an award and the funds will be provided to another applicant meeting these requirements.

+- a letter of commitment that specifies the nature of the participation and what service(s) will be provided from every service provider organization listed in Appendix 1 of the application, that has agreed to participate in the project; - official documentation that the applicant organization participating in the project has been providing outpatient mental health and/or other behavioral health services for individuals with SMI for a minimum of 2 years prior to the date of the application in the area(s) in which services are to be provided.
+Official documents must definitively establish that the organization has provided relevant services for the last 2 years; and - official documentation that all participating service provider organizations are in compliance with all local (city, county) and State/tribal requirements for licensing, accreditation, and certification or official documentation from the appropriate agency of the applicable State/tribal, county, or other governmental unit that licensing, accreditation, and certification requirements do not exist.
+(Official documentation is a copy of each service provider organization's license, accreditation, and certification.
+Documentation of accreditation will not be accepted in lieu of an organization's license.
+A statement by, or letter from, the applicant organization or from a provider organization attesting to compliance with licensing, accreditation and certification or that no licensing, accreditation, certification requirements exist does not constitute adequate documentation.)

+Signature of Authorized Representative